Josephine Tilden: Life

+Tilden issued several exsiccatae and exsiccata-like specimen series: American Algae (1894-1909), South Pacific Algae (1911) and South Pacific Plants (~ 1913) and (?
+1937).

 She retired in 1937 having gathered an important collection of algae.
 The Chair of the department, Professor Rosenthal, who had a vendetta running with Tilden, made sure that she could not borrow any samples from the university's herbarium.
 But Tilden outwitted him.
 She appealed to the university's board who granted her request that she should be allowed to take her collection with her.
 The collection was installed on one floor of her new home in Florida and she used this to publish further research.

 In 1935, she published The Algae and Their Life Relations, which was the first scientific work by an American scientist to describe the characteristics of marine and freshwater flora.

 Tilden died in Florida in 1957.
 After her death, the University of Minnesota's Botany Department acquired many of the algae specimens she had been keeping in her Florida home by collaborating with Joseph Wachter, whom she had given the rights to in her will.
-A complete set of South Pacific Plants exsiccatae collected by Tilden and 10 University of Minnesota students is held at the University of Melbourne Herbarium.
+A complete set of South Pacific Plants specimen series collected by Tilden and 10 University of Minnesota students is held at the University of Melbourne Herbarium.
 Further specimens are held in Australasian herbaria including the National Herbarium of Victoria at the Royal Botanic Gardens Victoria, the Australian National Herbarium and the Auckland War Memorial Museum Herbarium.

+After her death two other exsiccata-like series with algae collected by J. Tilden and her expedition participants in the South Pacific were published.
+The material was edited by the phycologist Graham Robin South and distributed by the Phycological Herbarium, Memorial University of Newfoundland between 1976 and 1979.